 Today you continue along Trækstien towards Kongensbro.
 This part of Trækstien was previously susceptible to flooding by Gudenåen, but in the spring of 2019 the path was renovated and raised, so that it now remains dry throughout most of the season.

 Shortly after having left Svostrup you will see Tvilum church on the opposite site of the river.
 The church was built in 1250 as an abbey for the Order of Saint Augustine.
-It was also used for an overnight stay by the king of Denmark in medieval times, on his travels around in Jutland, as evidenced by some newly discovered murals dating from 1350.
+It was also used for overnight stays by the king of Denmark in medieval times on his travels around Jutland, as evidenced by some newly discovered murals dating from 1350.

 Overnight: Kongensbro Kro

 Day 4: Kongensbro to Bjerringbro and train to Viborg